galCohen88/celery_sqs_retry_policy/README.md

 ## Look under celery.py

-This is a monkey patch for Kombu QoS class, changing SQS visibility timeout exponentially
+This is a monkey patch for Kombu QoS class, changing SQS visibility timeout exponentially, depending on number of retries

 If you like to change the backoff policy / retry function, you can alter the celery.py=>retry_policy dictionary with a function